jesse-schein/static-hugo-app/blog-post/content/posts/hello-world.md

 You might be asking, well how am I doing?
 I'm using this new framework written in Go called Hugo.
 Its a static site generator, where you plug-in some config, choose a template, and I'm done.
 No CSS to worry about, no complicated dynamic content.
 Its just easy.
 When I want to write a new post, I can just push the file to my repo, and then have a Github Workflow setup or DevOps CI/CD pipeline to compile the site and publish it whereever.

-In my case this website is running on Azure Static Web Site.
-Which is in Public Preview right now.
-They have some templates setup already that can show how to build a SPA using a javascript framework, but I wanted to try Hugo out.
+In my case this website is running on Azure Storage with Statis Web App enabled.
+I pieced together two GitHub workflows, one that builds the hugo site and another that uploads to the storage account.